Emil D. Kakkis, M.D., Ph.D.

 Chief Executive Officer and President

-Dr. Kakkis is board certified in both Pediatrics and Medical Genetics.
-He graduated from Pomona College, magna cum laude and received the Vaile prize for his research.
-He received combined M.D. and Ph.D. degrees from the UCLA Medical Scientist Program and received the Bogen prize for his research.
-He completed a Pediatrics residency and Medical Genetics Training Fellowship at Harbor-UCLA Medical Center from 1989-1993 and from 1993 to 1998, was an assistant professor of Pediatrics at Harbor-UCLA Medical Center where he initiated the enzyme therapy program for MPS I.
+Dr. Kakkis graduated from Pomona College, magna cum laude and received the Vaile prize for his biology research.
+He received combined M.D. and Ph.D. degrees from the UCLA Medical Scientist Program and received the Bogen Prize for his research on graduation.
+He completed both a Pediatrics residency and Medical Genetics Training Fellowship at Harbor- UCLA Medical Center from 1989-1993, and from 1993 to 1998, was an assistant professor of Pediatrics at Harbor-UCLA Medical Center where he initiated the enzyme therapy program for MPS I. Dr. Kakkis is board certified in both Pediatrics and Medical Genetics.